elygeo/coseis/doc/sord.rst

     .. image:: bc1.png

-**Type -1**: Anti-mirror symmetry at the node.
+**'-node'**: Anti-mirror symmetry at the node.
 Tangential displacement is zero at the boundary.
 Useful for a boundary corresponding to (a) the nodal planes of a double-couple point source, (b) the plane normal to the mode-II axis of a symmetric rupture, or (c) the zero-width axis of a 2D antiplane strain problem.

     .. image:: bc-1.png

-**Type 2**: Mirror symmetry at the cell.
+**'+cell'**: Mirror symmetry at the cell.
 Same as type 1, but centered on the cell.

     .. image:: bc2.png

-**Type -2**: Anti-mirror symmetry at the cell.
+**'-cell'**: Anti-mirror symmetry at the cell.
 Same as type -1, but centered on the cell.
 Can additionally be used when the boundary corresponds to the slip surface of a symmetric rupture.

     .. image:: bc-2.png

-**Type 10**: Perfectly match layer (PML) absorbing boundary.
+**'pml'**: Perfectly match layer (PML) absorbing boundary.

 Example: a 3D problem with a free surface at Z=0, and PML absorbing boundaries on all other boundary faces::

     shape = [50, 50, 50, 100]
-    bc1 = [10, 10,  0]
+    bc1 = ['pml', 'pml', 'free']
-    bc2 = [10, 10, 10]
+    bc2 = ['pml', 'pml', 'pml']

 Example: a 2D antiplane strain problem with PML absorbing boundaries.
 The number of nodes is 2 for the zero-width axis::

     shape = [50, 50, 2, 100]
-    bc1 = [10, 10, -1]
+    bc1 = ['pml', 'pml', '-node']
-    bc2 = [10, 10, -1]
+    bc2 = ['pml', 'pml', '-node']

 Defining the fault rupture surface